 John F. Kennedy

 Self-Awareness is the capacity for introspection and the ability for learners to recognize that they are separate from others.
 Learners seek to learn more about who they are as a person by having a clear perception of their personality, strengths, challenges, interests, talents, and aspirations.
 They also understand how other people perceive them and create opportunities to change behaviors and beliefs.
-They are just starting to recognize their hopes and dreams as the first step in determining what they may want for their life.
+They are just starting to recognize their hopes and dreams as the first step in determining what they may want to learn and want for their life.

 In the Discovery phase, learners search for what matters in life for them.
 The learner is open to trying new things and taking risks so they can pursue and discover their passion.
 When they realize that they can take control of learning around their passion, they are intrinsically motivated to investigate everything they can about it.
+This is where the learning environment matters.
+The teacher needs to let go and let learning happen.
+Learners at any age can explore all their interests to discover that they are most passionate about.

 Making a Difference